 With the June 15, 2020 landmark ruling from the Supreme Court, employers who discriminate against employees on the basis of sexual orientation or gender identification will be in violation of the 1964 Civil Rights Act.
 This means an employer can no longer fire, discriminate, or retaliate against you because you are transgender, gay, lesbian, bisexual, or any other sexual orientation.

 We at USA Employment Lawyers fight for all employees who are victims of unlawful discrimination in the workplace.
-Our LGBTQ+ employment discrimination lawyers represent clients throughout the state of Florida, as well as those in Illinois and Colorado.
+Our LGBTQ+ employment discrimination lawyers represent clients throughout the state of Florida, as well as those in Illinois, Colorado, and New Mexico.
 If you are facing sexual harassment or discrimination you in your workplace which you believe to be the result of your sexual orientation or gender identity, we may be able to help.

 Understanding How the Supreme Court Decision Impacts Workplace Discrimination